JohnPlural/SoT-DLC-Cannon/README.md

 I will not give you the full codebase or files/modules of my code.
 At Doug's request, I will not be sharing any solutions or code directly.

+You could get banned using this, I personally do not use it and instead wrote it to learn and improve my programming.

 ## Features
 - Ship ESP and Prediction (Cannonball and Chainshot)
 - Player ESP (Name/Health)